 Across Massachusetts, failing cesspools and septic systems are a leading cause of contaminated drinking water, tainted shellfish beds, weed-choked lakes and ponds, and polluted beaches.
 In 1995, the Department of Environmental Protection, with the help of key stakeholders, revised Title 5 of the State Environmental Protection Code to protect the health of Massachusetts citzens and the state's natural resources.
 This was the first time the state's septic rules were revised since 1978.
 This revised code reflects a new understanding of the impact of septic systems on the subsurface environment and groundwater and surface waters like rivers, lakes, and ponds.
 Title 5 requires inspection of private on-site sewage disposal systems before properties using them are sold, expanded, or undergo a change in use.
 Systems deemed "failed" are required by Title 5 to be repaired, replaced, or upgraded to protect the public health and the environment.

-The Town Meeting (or City Council) Vote authorizes communities to borrow funds from the Water Pollution Abatement Trust.
+The Town Meeting (or City Council) Vote authorizes communities to borrow funds from the Clean Water Trust.

 Homeowner participation is encouraged because correctly operating septic systems are beneficial to the environment and the low interest rate offered by the program helps homeowners comply with Title 5.

-Each individual community sets the interest rate and the length of the Betterment Loan under guidelines set by the Waste Pollution Abatement Trust.
+Each individual community sets the interest rate and the length of the Betterment Loan under guidelines set by the Clean Water Trust.

 Old Colony Planning Council now administers the program for five communities: Avon, Cohasset, Hanson, Kingston, and Stoughton.
-To obtain information and applications for the program, contact Shawn Bailey by email or at 508-583-1833.
+To obtain information and applications for the program, contact Shawn Bailey by email or at 508-583-1833 extension 209.